Drew19980118/Big5-HCD/README.md

 [//]: # (</p>)

-We introduce Big5-HCD, the first HCD dataset with fine-grained Big Five personality annotations.
+We introduce Big5-HCD, the first HCD benchmark with fine-grained Big Five personality annotations.

 We provide demonstration data under ``LLMs_consensus_based_adaptation/data/``, which includes samples for different benchmark thresholds.
 We also present some sampled interlocutors' HHDs and the corresponding role model HCDs, available respectively in ``sampled_HCDs`` and ``role_model_HCDs``.